Migrate Public Folders to Office 365 Seamlessly – Step-by-Step Guide (2025)

 1. You should download all four of the MS Exchange 2013 public folder migration scripts

-2. Save all commands to a local system on which you will be running PowerShell from.
+2. Save all commands to a local system on which you will be running PowerShell.
 For e.g., C:\PFScripts.

-Step 2: Prepare for Data to Migrate Public Folders to Office 365 Hybrid Approach
+Step 2: Prepare Data for Public Folder Migration to Office 365

-1. Make sure that there is no existing public folder migration request.
+• Make sure that there is no existing public folder migration request.
 If there is something then, clear them out.
 This step is considered a prerequisite and it is not required in all cases.
 It requires only when you think there may be an older migration request in the pipeline.
-In many situations of Office 365 hybrid migration steps, the below-mentioned command would not affect the new migration.
+In many Office 365 hybrid migration steps, the command below would not affect the new migration.
 The following example can remove an existing public folder migration request.

 migrate public folders to Office 365 command